youssef-mansor/TheAgentCompany/workspaces/tasks/shifter-8bit-general/checkpoints.md

     If `reset` is active, the contents of the shift register should be reset to 0, regardless of the clock or direction.

 ### 4. Interface (1 pt)
-    The module should define the ports appropriately as specified in the prompt:
+    The module should define the ports appropriately as specified in the prompt, something like:
     clk;           // Clock signal
     reset;         // Reset signal
     [7:0] shift_in; // 8-bit input data for shifting